 If you would like to talk about a bequest please contact the Director of Development on (02) 9409 6240 or ask your solicitor to include a bequest in your Will.

 Blue & Blue Lunch

-The annual Blue & Blue Lunch will be held on Friday 11 May 2018 at NSW Parliament House.
-All funds raised are directed to the Bursary Trust Fund.
+The annual Blue & Blue Lunch will be held on Friday 17 May 2019 at NSW Parliament House.
+All funds raised will be directed to the Bursary Appeal.

 Bursary Rugby Lunch

-Monte’s Bursary Rugby Lunch will be held at the College on Friday 10 August 2018.
-Over 700 guests are expected to attend and will be treated to a special Q&A panel with rugby stars past and present.
+Monte’s Bursary Rugby Lunch will be held at the College on Friday 9 August 2019.
+All funds raised will be directed to the Bursary Appeal.

 The Monte Foundation hosts a lunch at the College each year for our Alumni who have left school 50 years or more.
-The Masalou Lunch, named after the original building on the Miller Street site, will be held this year on Tuesday 16 October 2018.
+The Masalou Lunch, named after the original building on the Miller Street site, will be held on Tuesday 29 October 2019.

 For all enquiries please contact the Development office on (02) 9409 6242.

 Past Capital Campaigns